HD650/LineRegression/README.md

-# Machine Learning Practice
+、# Machine Learning Practice

 ## introduction ##

 Some code about data mining and machine learning.
 For practice and further use.

-## Content ##
+## Code Content ##

+ - Linear Regression:
+ 1.Implement of batch gradient decrease
- - Locally weighted linear regression with test code and test data.
+ 2.Implement of locally weighted linear regression
- - Linear regression using gradient descent, and corresponding test code, test data.
- - Implement of sample back propagande neural network, and its test code and test data.
+ 3.Test data for linear regression
+ 4.Graphic representation of test data and the regression line, which emphasize the different between two linear regression algorithm
+ - BP Neural Network：
+ 1.Implement of a BP neural network to identify hand writing number
+ 2.Script to unpack training picture from mnist data set which is compressed and unreadable to human
+ 3.Script to train network and save the training result
+ 4.Script to identity hand writing samples out of mnist

 ## Dependencies ##

  - Python 3.x
  - Numpy
  - Matplotlib
+ - Pillow

 ## Reference ##